aminnie/amidifx/README.md

   * Live play of original MIDI file using MIDI GM sounds with 1 to 16 backing tracks
   * Play along purposes to listen and learn the tracks while playing a keyboard
 * Preset Files program up to 8 presets with 16 channels each for every MIDI Song file.
-  * Every Preset defines paramaters for all 16 MIDI channels, including the following MIDI Program and Control changes: MSB, LSB, PC, VOL, EXP, REV, CHO, MOD, PAN.
+  * Every Preset defines parameters for all 16 MIDI channels, including the following MIDI Program and Control changes: MSB, LSB, PC, VOL, EXP, REV, CHO, MOD, PAN.
   * Preset files allow layering of channels enabling multiple voices on a track.
    * We plan to extend this to multiplex input channels into multiple output MIDI modules in the near future.